StockRake.com is sale at @SideProjectors

 Q3.
 Are reinvested dividends taxable?

-Yes, they’re still considered taxable income, even if you don’t physically receive the cash.
+Yes, even if you don’t see the cash.

 Q4.
 Can I switch between reinvesting and taking cash later?